 The equality and union of Divine Mother and Father, Spirit and Nature, Prakriti and Purusha, Shiva and Shakti, and so on, is foundational to all of India's sacred philosophies and traditions.
 That is why it is common to have malas made of both Rudraksha and Spatik (quartz crystal) such as these malas.

 Various gems and gemstones from all over the world are known to have different benefits.
 They emit certain vibrations that harmonize with the subtle body.
 An entire science of astrology, named Jyotish, uses special gems, metals and plants for treatments and prevention.
-The gemstone malas created by owner of Supreme Swan, Lopamudra Bose, are exceptional.
+The Rishika gemstone and bead malas created by owner of Supreme Swan, Lopamudra Bose, are exceptional.
 All gemstones are hand selected for their vibrational quality, and each mala is handmade in small quantities with special attention to the spiritual benefits and natural beauty.
 I myself have noticed a distinct quality and spiritual vibration in these malas, especially when compared to the mass-produced ‘fashionable yoga malas’ that have become very trendy.

 Japa Yoga is a form of Abhyasya Yoga, stated in several verses throughout the Bhagavad Gita.
 Lord Krishna advises the devotee who is not permanently engrossed in God to keep trying again and again through continued, repeated practice.
 It’s the power of repetition.